EvelynKhew/cs363Group85/README.md

 # cs363Group85
 Completed FALL 2020.

-Final Project for COMS363 (relational databases using MySQL and JDBMS) Worked with team member Jacob Kelderman to complete this project.
+Final Project for COMS363 (relational databases using MySQL and Java DBMS) Worked with team member Jacob Kelderman to complete this project.